geoff-winner/Drupal_Assessment/README.txt

 The DB name is assessment
 The Username for the DB and Site is assessment
 The password for the DB and Site is drupal
+The Username for the Reviewer is Reviewer
+The password for the Reviewer is drupal

 ###Copyright (c) 2015 Geoff Winner